 • Seek immediate medical attention.
 Call 911 or visit your nearest emergency room even if you do not feel like you suffered serious injuries in the accident.
 Seeking medical attention as soon as possible after a boat accident is vital since some injuries, such as concussions or internal bleeding, may not be immediately apparent and can become more severe if left untreated.
 In addition, seeking medical attention right away can help document the extent of your injuries, which can be used as evidence in your case.

-• Report the accident and contact the Tennessee Wildlife Resources Agency (TWRA).
+• Contact the Tennessee Wildlife Resources Agency (TWRA).
 The TWRA is responsible for enforcing boating laws and regulations on the state's waterways.
 If you are involved in a boating accident, it's important to contact the TWRA as soon as possible.
 Boating accidents must be reported within 48 hours if the accident resulted in death, disappearance, or injury requiring medical treatment beyond first aid or if there is property damage of $2,000 or more.
 Failure to report the accident can result in fines.
 The TWRA will send an officer to the scene to investigate the accident and document any evidence that may be helpful in your boating accident lawsuit.

 • Gather evidence from the accident scene.
 If you can, take photographs of the accident scene, including any damage to the boats involved.
 Taking pictures of your injuries is also a good idea since they can serve as important evidence in your case.
 In addition, try to obtain the contact information of any witnesses to the accident and other passengers and boat operators involved in the crash.